irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 - Time calculations use millisecond precision for accuracy
 - Idle detection checks run at a lower frequency (every minute) to minimize performance impact
 - Status bar updates occur every second to provide real-time feedback without excessive updates
-- Using SQLite for storage provides better performance and reliability for large amounts of data
+- Using CSV for storage provides simple, human-readable data format that can be easily viewed and edited
-- Database operations are properly error-handled to ensure data integrity
+- File operations are properly error-handled to ensure data integrity
+- In-memory caching of sessions improves performance for frequently accessed data

 ## Extension Points for Future Enhancement

-1. **Data Export**: Add functionality to export time tracking data to CSV/JSON
+1. **Data Export**: Add functionality to export time tracking data to other formats like JSON
 2. **Visualization Improvements**: Enhanced charts and graphs for time analysis
 3. **Team Integration**: Share time tracking data across a team
 4. **Task Integration**: Link tracking sessions with tasks from issue trackers
 5. **Automatic Categorization**: Use AI to suggest categories based on file content
-6. **Database Backup**: Add functionality to backup and restore the SQLite database
+6. **Data Backup**: Add functionality to backup and restore the CSV data